nogibjj/song/README.md

 Individual Project 1 (Data Engineering Systems)

 # Objective
 This project is to run big data on Dask using a Pandas API so as to work with the dataset in the workspace.
+The raw file of datasets are saved in "datasets" directory.

 # Contents
 1. Build a git repo: nogibjj/song